Nutrition

 6. Smoothies

-When made properly, smoothies can absolutely be one of your go-to low-carb breakfast options.
-This is especially true if you're looking for low-carb breakfast items to consume on-the-go.
+When made with low-carb ingredients, smoothies can absolutely be one of your go-to low-carb breakfast options.
+Smoothies are an especially great choice if you're looking for low-carb breakfast ideas on the go.

 7. Yogurt Parfait

-Have you ever considered a savory yogurt parfait?
-Alternating scoops of yogurt with chopped tomatoes, green onions, a dash of cumin and garlic powder creates a seven-layer dip style yogurt parfait that will add variety to your sunrise dining rotation.
+While sweet parfait is delicious, have you ever considered a savory yogurt parfait?
+Alternating scoops of plain yogurt with chopped tomatoes, green onions, a dash of cumin and garlic powder creates a layered dip-style yogurt parfait that will add variety to your sunrise dining rotation.

 via Canva